mapping-commons/sssom/src/docs/spec-formats-tsv.md

 * the _metadata block_, which contains essentially all the slots of the [`MappingSet` class](MappingSet.md) except the `mappings` slot;
 * the _mappings block_ (also called the _TSV section_), which contains the individual mappings.

-A SSSOM/TSV file MUST NOT contain anything else than those two blocks.
+A SSSOM/TSV file MUST NOT contain anything other than those two blocks.

 ### Metadata block